 Whether you or a loved one is facing an immediate crisis or has been struggling with a mental health condition for years, our experienced mental health professionals can help by delivering expert care for mild to severe conditions.
-We offer a safe and comfortable healing environment where you’re treated with respect and compassion.
-Our large outdoor patio, professional staff and separate treatment environments — different areas for inpatient and acute psychiatric care — help patients feel secure in knowing that their mental health needs are being attended to.
+We provide a safe and comfortable healing environment where you’re treated with respect and compassion by our professional staff.
+We offer separate treatment environments based on patients' conditions, which helps each person feel secure in knowing that their mental health needs are being attended to.

 How We Can HelpAt El Camino Hospital, we offer a wide range of specialized mental health services to meet the needs of youth, adults and seniors in our community.
 When you choose us for care, you can count on:

 - A wide range of services.
 Because everyone’s needs and circumstances are unique, we offer a variety of services.